Document Management

 sudo systemctl start nginx

-Open browser: http://localhost or http://your-server-ip to view Nginx welcome page.
+Open your browser and go to http://localhost or http://your-server-ip to see the Nginx welcome page.

 sudo ufw allow 'Nginx Full'